agsb/minute/docs/simple_order.md

 _All natural languages contain significant redundancy._

-An ascii text (26 letters and a space), if assume that all characters are equally likely, the entropy is:
-H = −(log 1/27) = 4.75
+An ascii text (26 letters and a space), if assume that all characters are equally likely, the ocuurences will be 1/27 and the entropy is: H = −(1/27) * (log (1/27) / log(2)) = 0.1761

 ## corpus counts

+these are counts from NSGL lists, without multuply by frequencies

     31241 124964 854573 ngslf.v
      2801  11204  74935 ngslp.v
       721   2884  18467 ngsls.v

 ### absolute counts:

+the letters are counted takeing the places inside words

 	0 = any place in lemma (word)
 	1 = first letter